steffitan23/cubstart-website/static/media/hw6.98e2691ed33b3ab7a1eb.md

 ```bash
 node index.js
 ```
 to run your API.
-Then, we can use cURL and Postman to send requests to it.
+Then, we can use cURL and Postman to send requests to it. **You have to rerun this every time you change something in index.js.
+Remember to save the file and do "node index.js" again.**

 # Part 3: Examples: Functionality